Italian Cream Cake With Cream Cheese Frosting

-As reward for the day's work, we enjoyed the delights of home made baked goods served after the meal with coffee and conversation around the dinner table.
+As a reward for the day's work, we enjoyed the delights of homemade baked goods served after the meal with coffee and conversation around the dinner table.
 This recipe reminded me of Big Mom's cakes and those special days we shared during the pecan harvest.

 Italian Cream Cake

 The simple recipe calls for chopped pecans, flaked coconut, 5 eggs, sugar, butter, vegetable shortening, regular flour and some baking soda.
 The flaked coconut and chopped pecans grow more flavorful after the cake sits overnight.

 For buttermilk, I substitute regular milk with a tablespoon of lemon juice.
 Two percent milk works as well and cuts off more calories.
 Two cups of sugar can be reduced to 1 1/2 cups using a sugar substitute.

 How to Grease and Flour the Cake Pans